MyThemeShop Review – A Superb Value WordPress Theme Club!

 Rather than only concentrating on paid members, MyThemeShop offers great support to free users as well, believing that the support a person receives for a product shouldn’t depend on whether they paid or not.

 The forum also supports a search function, so you can look for existing solutions to a problem — usually the quickest way to find answers.
-Resolved queries are indicated with a green resolved stamp.
+Resolved queries are indicated with a green Answered stamp.

 You may be wondering whether you should buy themes on an individual basis, or as a job lot as part of the ‘club’ subscription.
 Of course, that depends.

 If you build lots of websites — perhaps as a freelance developer or a creative agency — then the club membership is bound to be the most appealing option.
-This package will give you access to nearly a hundred themes to impress your clients, plus each one comes loaded with customisation options so you can tailor a website to a client’s liking.
+This package will give you access to nearly a hundred themes to impress your clients, plus each one comes loaded with customization options so you can tailor a website to a client’s liking.

 If, however, you’re an individual building a single website, the decision is a little more difficult.
 On one hand, you’ll save money by buying a single theme; on the other, paying for a club subscription allows you to test your website under a variety of guises until you find the perfect one.